EstevaoUyra/Hamming-Code-8-4/README.md

 # Hamming-Code-8-4
+## What it is
+Hamming code (8,4) enables us to send 4-bit messages through a 8-bit channel with noise correction.
+The code is robust against any 1-bit flip.
+Useful for serial port messaging, among other things.

 Here we provide files with hamming (8, 4) encoding and decoding as a map.
 Encoding and decoding are provided in both CSV and JSON format.